 This is another great recipe from my Aunt Teresa.
 She's the aunt that gave me the Caribbean Salad recipe.
 I hope I can grow up cooking like her!
 This is an easy and quick way to make salmon in the oven.
 It has a great flavor from the herbs and garlic in the pesto and then a wonderful sweetness from the apricot preserves.
 If you don't know where to start with fish, this is your recipe.
 If you're sick of your go-to salmon recipe and want to mix it up, again, this is your recipe.

--Salmon Fillet(s) (you can do a whole fish fillet or just a small one, depending on how many you're serving)
+-Salmon Fillet(s) (you can do a whole fish fillet or just a small portion, depending on how many you're serving)

 -2 Tbsp jarred pesto